jorgecarleitao/parquet2/guide/src/README.md

 {{#include ../../examples/read_metadata.rs:pages}}
 ```

-in both cases they yield individual `CompressedDataPage`s (values between
+in both cases, they yield individual `CompressedDataPage`s.
+Note that these
-pages are part of the same array).
+pages do hold values and own potentially large chunks of (compressed) memory.

 At this point, we are missing 3 steps: decompress, decode and deserialize.
-Decompressing is done via `decompress`:
+Decompression is done via `decompress`:

 ```rust,no_run,noplayground
 {{#include ../../examples/read_metadata.rs:decompress}}
 ```

-Decoding and deserialization is usually done in the same step as follows:
+Decoding and deserialization is usually done in the same step, as follows:

 ```rust,no_run,noplayground
 {{#include ../../examples/read_metadata.rs:deserialize}}